The average American should expect to live about 77 years, according to the Centers for Disease Control and Prevention.

-Some banks, including Bank of America, have programs that automatically round up your debit-card purchases to the nearest dollar amount, and then transfer the extra amount into your savings account.
+Some banks, including Bank of America, have programs that automatically round up your debit-card purchases to the nearest dollar amount, and then transfer the extra into your savings account.

 For example, say your tall vanilla latte costs $3.50.
 Under this system, your bill would be rounded up to $4, with the extra 50 cents deposited into your savings account.
 That creates a painless way to inch closer to your goals.